Part 13: The First Refactor — Replacing Macros with enum class, The Start of Type Safety

 6

-There are a few design decisions here that need explaining.
+Here are a few design decisions to explain.
 First, why is the underlying type uintptr_t instead of uint32_t?
-Because the enum values are memory addresses, and uintptr_t is the "unsigned integer type sufficient to hold a pointer" defined by the C standard — on a 32-bit ARM it is uint32_t, but on a 64-bit platform it automatically becomes 64-bit.
-Using uintptr_t better expresses the semantic meaning of "this is an address" compared to uint32_t, and it makes the code theoretically more portable.
+Because the enumeration values are memory addresses, and uintptr_t is the C standard-defined "unsigned integer type capable of holding a pointer"—on a 32-bit ARM it is uint32_t, but on 64-bit platforms it automatically becomes 64-bit.
+Using uintptr_t expresses the semantic "this is an address" better than uint32_t and makes the code theoretically more portable.

 Second, why use GPIOA_BASE instead of GPIOA?
-GPIOA is a pointer constant defined by CMSIS — it has already been cast to a GPIO_TypeDef* type.
-Enum values, however, must be integer constant expressions, not pointers.
-GPIOA_BASE is a pure integer address that can serve as an enum value.
-Later, we will see how constexpr native_port() converts this integer address back into a GPIO_TypeDef* pointer.
+GPIOA is a pointer constant defined by CMSIS—it has already been cast to a GPIO_TypeDef type.
+Enumeration values must be integer constant expressions, not pointers.
+GPIOA_BASE is a pure integer address and can serve as an enumeration value.
+Later, we will see how static_cast converts this integer address back into a GPIO_TypeDef pointer.

 Finally, why use enum class instead of a plain enum?
 The reason is scope isolation.
-Members of a plain enum "leak" into the enclosing scope — if you define two plain enums enum Color { Red, Green } and enum Pull { PullUp, PullDown }, the compiler might not necessarily report an error, but if you define members with the same name in both enums, a conflict will arise.
-Members of an enum class must be accessed using a fully qualified name like GpioPort::A, and different enum class types will never conflict with each other.
+Members of a plain enum "leak" into the enclosing scope—if you define two plain enumerations, the compiler might not necessarily error, but if you define members with the same name in two enumerations, a conflict occurs. enum class members must be accessed via a fully qualified name like GpioPort::A, so different enum class definitions will never conflict.

-The three core configuration parameters of GPIO are also redefined as enum class:
+The three core configuration parameters for GPIO are also redefined as enum class:

 enum class Mode : uint32_t {